Out Of Hours Contact

 FORS ACCREDITATION SILVER

-With silver FORS Accreditation, our Tardis fleet is FORS compliant in order to adhere to strict regulations and employ good practice when operating our fleet.
+With FORS Silver Accreditation, our Tardis fleet is FORS compliant to adhere to strict regulations and employ ethical practice when operating our fleet.

 FORS is the acronym for “Fleet Operators Recognition Scheme”.
 It is an accreditation which has to be earned rather like an ISO accreditation.

 Having operated much of our fleet within Crossrail compliance for some time, the natural progression for a company operating in excess of a hundred vehicles, was to seek accreditation to FORS.

 It is aimed at both documenting and practicing diligent and safe fleet operation, by the employment of equipment and training of operators.
 The purpose is to clarify many aspects of their areas of prime responsibility.

 Our drivers, for example, receive training out of the cab to improve their awareness.
 Putting the driver in the shoes of a potentially vulnerable road user (such as a cyclist).

 The level of electronic safety equipment varies from level to level.
 At silver level, there is a minimum of four exterior cameras on board.
 There is also an automatic blind spot sensing system.

 Hi-visibility LED signage is used to raise awareness among road users outside the vehicle of potential dangers.